awmckinley/config/modules/ft.xml/README.md

-# XML
+# XML Development Tools

-A markup language and file format for storing, transmitting, and reconstructing data.
+Language server and parsing tools for XML document development and validation.